 - Select “Properties”

-- Click on the “Betas” tab and change the drop down to “public_beta – Public Beta”
+- Click on the “betas” tab and change the drop down to “public_beta – Public Beta” to get betas on a 24-48 hour delay, after they’re confirmed to be fully functioning.

 If you decide you no longer want to use the beta, simply follow the same steps above and change the Betas tab drop down to “NONE” to opt out of betas and return to the stable shipping version.